 The state of Assam in India produces some of the most popular Black Teas, as well as several other Teas, in the world.
 Its renown is unquestionable, and its Industry continues to grow at a rapid rate.
 When it comes to Assam Black Tea, in particular, one would be hard-pressed to find a better brew.
 While tasting notes differ from estate to estate, most describe this beverages as smooth, malty and refreshing.

 Items 1-36 of 61

 The discovery of Tea in China dates back to, allegedly, 2737 BCE.
 Tea in India, meanwhile, dates back to only 1823, which compared to the whole of Tea’s history, is relatively recent!
-A Scottish adventurer and merchant named Robert Bruce discovered a then-unknown plant growing in Assam, and out of fascination, sent specimens of the plant to his brother, C. A. Bruce, in Calcutta for identification.
+A Scottish adventurer and merchant named Robert Bruce discovered a then-unknown plant growing in this region, and out of fascination, sent specimens of the plant to his brother, C. A. Bruce, in Calcutta for identification.

 There, C.A.
 Bruce confirmed that the unknown plant was an Indian variety of the tea plant, later named Camellia Sinensis Var Assamica, and a new industry was born.
 Many regard the Assam region as the original home of Indian tea.
 Here at The Kent and Sussex Tea and Coffee Company, we agree.

 200 years after the discovery of Assam tea it remains one of the best-selling teas globally.
 The state accounts for 55% of India’s total tea output, producing predominantly black tea; however, other produced teas include green tea, white tea, oolong tea and matcha tea.
 We stock many varieties.